 The returned_result parameter points to a string variable containing the result returned by the verb.
-The result will be left-justified and padded on the right with space characters.
+The result is left-aligned and padded on the right with space characters.

-The Clear_PIN_Generate verb requires the following command to be enabled in the hardware based on the keyword specified for the PIN-calculation method.
+The Clear_PIN_Generate verb requires the following command to be enabled in the active role, based on the keyword specified for the PIN-calculation method.

-PIN-Calculation Method Command Offset Command IBM-PIN, IBM-PINO X'00A0' Generate Clear 3624 PIN
+PIN-calculation method Command offset Command IBM-PIN, IBM-PINO X'00A0' Generate Clear 3624 PIN